sara8487/frontend-nanodegree-mobile-portfolio/README.md

 1. The Index.html file was minfied
 2. All CSS files are minified
 4. JavaScrpt is minified
-3. <async> was added to the Google Analytics script to allow the page to render faster
+5. <async> was added to the Google Analytics script to allow the page to render faster
-4. A cache manifest file was added along with cache HTML code
+6. A cache manifest file was added along with cache HTML code in the header

 ### Website Performance Optimization portfolio project